localstack/docs/content/en/user-guide/aws/pipes/index.md

 ## Limitations

-The EventBridge Pipes implementation in LocalStack is currently in alpha and has the following limitations:
+The EventBridge Pipes implementation in LocalStack is currently in preview stage and has the following limitations:

 * Lack of input transformers.
 * Absence of failure handling mechanisms.